carlos22/carddav2fb/README.md

 ## Requirements

-* PHP-version 5.3.6 or higher (currently working with php7.0)
+* PHP-version 5.3.6 or higher (docker container are build and running with PHP7.3)
 * PHP-curl module
 * PHP-ftp module
 * PHP-mbstring module